ajitagupta/businessprimer/README.md

 Being generous helps enormously to improve sales.
 By giving away value and helping others you earn their respect, build a reputation but also make them more perceptive to your Call-To-Action.
 Barriers to sales include taking risks, high costs, doubts on the functionality or fit, lack of necessity, difficulty in usage.
 These can be tackled with a combination of educated-based and value-based selling, social comparisons, visualization, framing, full refunds and trials.

 ## 4. Value Delivery
+Value Delivery involves everything that is required to make a customer happy.
+This encompasses order processing, inventory manageent, delivery/fulfillment, troubleshooting and customer support.
+A successful business exceeds customer expectations and satisfies them even in a changing environment.
+Unsuccessful businesses fail to make their customers happy and lose them.

+A value stream refers to all steps and processes from the start of the Value Creation up until delivery to the customer.
+Understanding value stream is important if you want to deliver value quickly, reliably and consistently.
+Tracing individual steps and transformations via diagrams streamlines the process.
+The shorter and more streamlined it is the easier it will be to manage and effectively deliver value.

 ## 5. Finance